matthewloh/athena/athena/lib/features/review/README.md

 - **Models:**
   - `QuizModel.dart`: Data Transfer Object (DTO) for quizzes, with `fromJson`/`toJson` for Supabase.
   - `QuizItemModel.dart`: DTO for quiz items including spaced repetition fields, with `fromJson`/`toJson` for Supabase.
-  - `ReviewSessionModel.dart`: DTO for review sessions with performance metrics.
+  - `ReviewSessionModel.dart`: DTO for review sessions with performance metrics and session tracking.
+  - `ReviewResponseModel.dart`: DTO for individual review responses with spaced repetition calculations.
 - **Data Sources:**
   - `ReviewRemoteDataSource.dart` (Interface): Defines methods for interacting with the backend (Supabase).
   - `ReviewSupabaseDataSourceImpl.dart`: Concrete implementation using Supabase client to: